semantic-foxes/dnlp_ss23/README.md

 We used an unmodified (in terms of number of layers, etc.) BERT from huggingface (`bert-base-uncased`).

-### Multitask trainig stategy
+### Multitask training stategy

 Since 3 datasets have different amount of data, we can combine them differently for training purposes.
 There are several options for `dataloader_mode`:

-- `sequential` - traverse the whole dataset one after another (good for training with freezed BERT)
+- `sequential` - traverse the whole dataset one after another (good for training with frozen BERT)
 - `continuos` - 'infinitely' iterate over datasets (one epoch is determined by the minimal length of datasets)
 - `exhaust` - choose batch randomly without replacements